 How to Reopen a Closed Posting Period in SAP MM

 If you have ever worked with SAP Materials Management, you know how frustrating it can be when a posting period is closed too early or advanced too far ahead.
-Suddenly, you realize you still need to post in an older period but the system won’t let you.
-Sound familiar?
-Let’s walk through the proper way to handle it, the transaction codes involved, and the pitfalls you need to avoid.
+Suddenly, you realize you still need to post in an older period but the system won't let you.
+Let's walk through the proper way to handle it, the transaction codes involved, and the pitfalls you need to avoid.

-Here’s the thing.
-SAP doesn’t make it easy to jump back and forth between periods because of how critical stock valuation and financial integrity are.
+SAP doesn't make it easy to jump back and forth between periods because of how critical stock valuation and financial integrity are.
 But yes, there are ways to reopen the previous period.
-Let’s break it down.
+Let's break it down.

 The Safe Method: Using MMRV